 Most metal fillings placed today contain mercury, tin, silver, and copper.
 Although the Food and Drug Administration has deemed metal fillings to be safe, some people prefer not to have any metal components inside their mouth.

-If you would like to know more about tooth fillings, please contact us today.
+If you would like to know more about tooth fillings, please contact our dental office today.